Mainbocher: Legacy

 In 2002, Mainbocher was honored with a bronze plaque on New York City's Fashion Walk of Fame in the legendary Garment District.

-Mainbocher inspired many of the most brilliant fashion designers, including Christian Lacroix, who praised the glamour of his garments.
+Mainbocher inspired many of the most high-profile fashion designers, including Christian Lacroix, who praised his garments.

 Mainbocher's fashion designs have been displayed in many exhibitions over the years.
 In 2010, the Museum of the City of New York created a virtual exhibition on Worth & Mainbocher, which was the first to emphasize Mainbocher's work.

 The first retrospective dedicated to Mainbocher, entitled Making Mainbocher, took place at the Chicago History Museum from October 2016 to August 2017.
 This exhibition was partly sponsored by Luvanis, which is the current owner of the brand.